 We stayed at Hampi Jungle Lodge and Resort.
 Read my Birdwatching Experience on my stay here.
 Being in the vicinity of the Bear Sanctuary we started our trip from the same.
 The beautiful resort is intriguing enough to give an initial kick to start a journey, very different and exciting.
 Then one after the other the visit to the ruins, beginning with Hemakuta Hills.
 Every place in Hampi has a mythological and historical story associated with it.
 It is said that Lord Shiva performed meditation here, before marrying Pampa.
 On his decision of marriage, golds were showered from heaven and thus the name (Hema meaning Gold in Sanskrit).
 This small hillock with gentle slopes consists of many temples scattered on its rocky surface.
 It also provides a magnificent panoramic view of the surrounding.

 Climbing down to the famous Virupaksha Temple on the other side.
 This temple is dedicated to Lord Shiva.
 The temples here are of the pre-Vijayanagar era.
 Another mythological story that goes along is Lord Shiva in his wrath burnt Kama for distracting him to marry Pampa.
 Later he was brought back to life on Rati’s (wife of Kama) pleadings to Lord Shiva.
-Most of the temple here are dedicated to Shiva.
+Most of the temples here are dedicated to Shiva.
 The giant tower or the Gopura of the temple is the most prominent Landmark of Hampi.
-This is a nine storied structure with erotic stone carvings on the lower two tires ending up to the cow horn like protrusion at the end.
+This is a nine storied structure with erotic stone carvings on the lower two tires ending up to the cow horn-like protrusion at the end.